hoglet67/6502Life/TECHNICAL.md

 <Y> is in the range 32767 to 1 (top to bottom)

-Both X and Y are stored as 16-bit twos-complement integers, stored in little endian order with the LSB at an even address.
-Consequently a coordianate will never straddle a page boundary.
+Both X and Y are stored as 16-bit twos-complement integers, stored in little-endian order with the LSB at an even address.
+Consequently, a coordinate will never straddle a page boundary.

 The list data structures are generally traversed sequentially (i.e. left to right, top to bottom)